-First things first, there’s a lot more things to do on a cruise than most people realize.
-In the past, it might have been that all you could do is hang out on the pool deck and have a drink.
+First things first, there’s a lot more things to do on a cruise ship than most people realize.
+In the past, it might have been that the majority of your time would be hanging out on the pool deck and having a drink.
 These days there is no end to the fun you can have on a cruise, and there are activities nearly around the clock.

 Create Your Own Bar Crawl Across the Ship